open-horizon/devops/ansible/README.md

 Introduction and Rationale
 ---------

-What is Ansible?
-Why use it?

-To start off, Ansible is an automation tool built for use in IT environments.
+Ansible is an automation tool built for use in IT environments.
 It takes in variables and a "playbook", and using these, it performs the tasks on the target hosts as needed.
 Variables customize the tasks, and the playbook defines a sequence of tasks to be run on a host.
 Individually, tasks look much like a function call, where they take values as input and can emit a value as output.

-RedHat maintains Ansible, and the project receives support and extension modules from several prominent organizations in the cloud and automation industries.

 Ansible is a good alternative to other installation methods because it enables the integration of third party collections and roles into your installation codebase.
-This enables you, the developer, to offload the Docker automation in your scripting off to the Docker team themselves.
-Many Ansible roles and collections available are cross-platform, which means a single playbook will work fine as written on many different distros.
-In some cases, this includes compatibility between Linux and Windows systems.
+This enables you, the developer, to offload the Docker automation in your scripting off to a community maintained project.

 Ansible roles can be found on the [Ansible Galaxy](https://galaxy.ansible.com/) website.
 Details of how to write Ansible playbooks and roles can be found on the